 .
 The case was the first reported case in which Insurers successfully opposed joinder on discretionary grounds.

-Keith Bethlehem is a partner in the insurance team.
-His focus is in the areas of financial institutions and directors’ and officers’ insurance, as well as professional indemnity insurance.
-Keith’s practice incorporates both advice to insurers on coverage issues and defending litigated claims on behalf of insured individuals and entities.
-Keith has worked internationally gaining extensive experience in the Lloyd’s market, with a particular specialisation in defending claims against financial institutions and investment professionals.
-Recently, Keith led the team that brought the leading case on the operation of section 6 of the Law Reform (Miscellaneous Provisions) Act 1946 (NSW), Chubb & Ors v Moore & Ors, to the Court of Appeal of the Supreme Court of NSW.
+Keith focuses in the areas of financial institutions and directors’ and officers’ insurance and cyber risk and crime insurance.
+His practice incorporates advice to insurers on coverage issues and defending litigated claims on behalf of insured individuals and entities.
+He has worked internationally gaining extensive experience in the Lloyd’s market, with a specialisation in claims against financial institutions and investment professionals.